CamDavidsonPilon/lifelines/docs/Survival Analysis intro.rst

 any time, and not necessarily at time zero.
 In survival analysis, durations are relative: individuals may start at different times.
-(We actually only need the *duration* of the observation, and not the necessarily the start and end time.)
+(We actually only need the *duration* of the observation, and not necessarily the start and end time.)

 We next introduce the two fundamental objects in survival analysis, the *survival function* and the *hazard function*.